cloudlinux/cloudlinux-doc/docs/cloudlinux_installation/README.md

 After this is done, you can add LVE support for any container on a node, at any time.

-To make CloudLinux work inside VZ container, VZ node has to be enabled.
+To make CloudLinux OS Shared work inside VZ container, VZ node has to be enabled.
 This should be done for any container where LVE support needs to be added:

 <div class="notranslate">